 The Promise in The Lord’s Prayer

 You probably already know the prayer Jesus taught, The Lord’s Prayer, but did you know it contains an ancient mystical formula for awakening the promise of the eternal magical child within each of us?
-In 1982, a series of challenging events helped Barbara and I to remember the promise that this prayer aroused in both of us when we were children.
-But it took years to realize this promise as adults.
+In 1982, a series of challenging events helped my wife Barbara and I remember the promise that this prayer aroused in both of us when we were children.

 The Promise of the Ultimate Gift